List of Singapore's football leagues winners: Sunday League Past Winners

+The ESPZEN Sunday League is the premium football league of ESPZEN.
+The league consists of numerous divisions with amateur Expatriate clubs residing in Singapore.

 Saturday League Winners

+The ESPZEN Saturday League is the social league organised by ESPZEN to cater amateur and social footballers to take part in Football activities on Saturday.

 Merlion Youth League

 The Merlion Youth League, MYL is a youth football tournament founded in 2014.
 It is a tournament for youth who do not compete or who formerly competed in the FAS COE Developmental Football League.
 The clubs which took part in the league are amateur clubs or clubs which are associated with the NFL clubs.